-Ascott Residence Trust (ART) is a stapled group comprising Ascott Real Estate Investment Trust (Ascott Reit) and Ascott Business Trust (Ascott BT) pursuant to a stapling deed dated 9 September 2019 and each stapled security consists of one Ascott Reit Unit and one Ascott BT Unit and is treated as a single instrument.
+Ascott Residence Trust (ART) is a stapled group comprising Ascott Real Estate Investment Trust (Ascott Reit) and Ascott Business Trust (Ascott BT) pursuant to a stapling deed dated 9 September 2019 and each stapled security consists of one Ascott Reit Unit and one Ascott BT Unit and is treated as a single instrument (Stapled Security).

 Ascott Residence Trust Management Limited (Reit Manager) was appointed manager of Ascott Reit in accordance with the terms of the trust deed dated 19 January 2006 (as amended) between the Reit Manager and DBS Trustee Limited, as the trustee of Ascott Reit (Trustee).
 Ascott Business Trust Management Pte.
-Ltd. (Trustee-Manager) was appointed the trustee-manager of Ascott BT in accordance with the terms of the trust deed constituting Ascott BT dated 9 September 2019 (as amended) (collectively, Trust Deeds).
+Ltd. (Trustee-Manager) (collectively with the Reit Manager, the Managers) was appointed the trustee-manager of Ascott BT in accordance with the terms of the trust deed constituting Ascott BT dated 9 September 2019 (as amended) (collectively, Trust Deeds).

-We, as the Managers, set the strategic direction of ART and its subsidiaries on any investment or divestment opportunities for ART and the enhancement of the assets of ART in accordance with the stated investment strategy for ART.
-The research, evaluation and analysis required for this purpose are coordinated and carried out by us as the Managers.
+We, as the Managers, set the strategic direction of ART and its subsidiaries (the Stapled Group) on any investment or divestment opportunities and asset enhancements in accordance with ART's stated investment strategy.
+The research, evaluation and analysis required for this purpose are led by us as the Managers.

 As the Managers, we have general powers of management over the assets of ART.
 Our primary responsibility is to manage the assets and liabilities of ART for the benefit of the stapled securityholders of ART (Stapled Securityholders).
 We do this with a focus on generating rental income and enhancing asset value over time so as to maximise returns from the investments, and ultimately the distributions and total returns, to Stapled Securityholders.